IanTeda/hugo.ianteda.com/content/_index.md

 ___

 I enjoy an adventure, exploring what is around the next corner while trying to be the best version of myself.
-My most exciting adventure at the moment is raising my three boys – Austin, Dillan and Reuben – with my beautiful wife, Laura.
+My current and most thrilling adventure is raising my three sons with my lovely wife.

 I have been fortunate to work as a Civil Engineer on some amazing projects within NSW and ACT Australia.
 Some highlights that I am proud to say I was involved in including:
 - balanced cantilever segmental bridges